DevEvil99/DevEvil-AI/README.md

     The search model used in DevEvil AI is not part of this repository.

 - **User Usage Limits**
-  This repository does not include any user usage limits.
-Users can chat or generate images without restrictions, making it ideal for testing and development purposes.
+ This repository does not impose any user usage limits, allowing users to chat or generate images without restrictions.
+This makes it an excellent choice for testing and development purposes.
+Additionally, a `userId` parameter has been implemented, providing a foundation for easily adding usage limit functionality if needed in the future.

 - **DevEvil API Integration**
   DevEvil API is the brain of DevEvil AI and its models, its not included in this repository.
 This repository utilizes publicly available APIs for chat and image generation models.